 This webinar is an opportunity to hear about and discuss the Hunter Heartbeat Method with its creator Kelly Hunter MBE.
 In particular, Kelly will discuss how Flute Theatre have adapted, created and delivered their performances from real space to virtual space in response to COVID-19.

-Feedback from a recent webinar with Sydney Centre for Creative Change:
+Feedback from a webinar with Sydney Centre for Creative Change, October 1st 2020:

 “I found the presentation informative and interesting.
 The use of video clips of ‘live sessions’ was particularly helpful.”

 “Thank you for fantastic professional interactive presentation.”

 “Great presentation.
 Clear and enjoyable.
 Breakout session though short was great.
 Everyone was friendly.”

 “Absolutely loved the session with Kelly Hunter today – she is truly inspirational to my work and I feel like I gained so much more insight and confidence in my own practice by being part of this webnar!
 Thank you so much for this opportunity.
 I missed a few of the video sections that she shared but feel like that was my connection and not yours so was fine once i joined via my phone.
 I know it has been recorded so I’m looking forward to catching up on what I missed in those videos when that recording comes out.
 Thank you again.”